noteed/blog/expose-local-server.md

 published: 2017-08-03
 ---

-# Exposing a local server through HAProxy using a reverse SSH tunnel

 Probably the most frequent way to write a server is to run it on a laptop and access it directly, using `localhost` or